Balloons Over Bend returns July 23-25, 2021

 You should dress as you would for any outdoor activity: loose comfortable clothing with sturdy footwear.
 Please no heeled shoes or sandals.
 A light jacket or sweatshirt might be worth bringing for cooler mornings and evenings.
 Cotton is recommended.
 Please do not wear nylon.
 The temperature up in the balloon will be about the same as it is on the ground.
 There is a slight, 3.5 °F drop in temperature per 1000 feet above sea level, however since most flights take place at an average of 1000 feet, the difference is barely noticeable.

 Almost anyone can take a balloon ride, however there are some restrictions for safety reasons.
-Passengers should be tall enough to see over the edge of the basket (about 42 inches high), be able to stand for at least an hour, have no medical issues that may affect their ability to participate in light physical activity, and should not be too far along in pregnancy.
+Passengers should be tall enough to see over the edge of the basket (about 42 inches high), be able to stand for at least an hour, have no medical issues that may affect their ability to participate in light physical activity, and should not be too pregnant.
 All passengers should be sure to inform their pilot of any and all potential medical or physical problems prior to flight.

 Each balloon has a ground crew that follows the path of the balloon on the ground in the chase vehicle and is in contact with the balloon via radio.
 The ground crew will meet the balloon at the landing spot and help to pack up the balloon.
 Once the balloon is all packed up, you will get a ride back to the festival grounds in the chase vehicle.